 How do I keep my braces clean?

 When you wear braces, it takes extra work to keep the teeth and gums healthy.
 Brush after every meal.
 Motorized toothbrushes are excellent for keeping the teeth clean, but regular toothbrushes work just fine as well.
 Pay special attention to the area between the braces and the gums.
 For flossing, we recommend a Waterpik.
 Be sure to floss every day to prevent cavities and other issues.
 And remember to visit your dentist regularly during orthodontic treatment.

 We’ll check your oral hygiene at each appointment and help you care for your teeth and gums.
 If your gums are pink with no bleeding, your teeth are plaque-free, and your braces and wires are shiny with no plaque or food debris on them, then your oral hygiene is probably just fine.
 If problems develop, we’ll let you know.
 If necessary, we may take the braces off for a while to prevent damage.

-  How long should I wear my aligners per day?
+I just got my braces off.
+How long should I wear my retainers per day?

 What should I do if my teeth hurt?

 The orthodontic treatments we use are designed to be much more comfortable than traditional options.
 Even so, expect some minor discomfort as your teeth move into their new positions.

 If you experience inflammation or discomfort during the first few days, try using Tylenol or acetaminophen.
 Avoid ibuprofen and aspirin, which can slow down tooth movement.
 It may also help to eat soft foods for a few days.